Marie Karoline von Fuchs-Mollard

 Countess Marie Karoline von Fuchs-Mollard (14 January 1675 – 27 April 1754), known as Charlotte, was the governess of Maria Theresa of Austria.

 Early life

-Born in Palais Mollard, Vienna to Count Franz Maximilian von Mollard (1621-1690), Vice-President of the Imperial Court Chamber and his second wife Katharina von Seeau.
+Born in Palais Mollard, Vienna to Count Franz Maximilian von Mollard (1621-1690), vice-president of the Imperial Court Chamber by his second wife, Katharina von Seeau.
 She had one half-brother from her father's previous marriage to Maria Katharina Thoman von Frankenberg (1630-1694), Count Ferdinand Ernst von Mollard (1648-1716), who served as President of the Imperial Court Chamber.

 Imperial court

 Marie Karoline came to the imperial court as lady-in-waiting of the future queen consort of Portugal, Maria Anna of Austria, the daughter of Leopold I, Holy Roman Emperor.

 Empress Elisabeth Christine entrusted the Countess with the education and upbringing of her daughter Maria Theresa, the heiress presumptive of the Habsburg dominions, when the girl was born in 1717.
 Countess Fuchs taught her etiquette and practically raised her.
 Maria Theresa developed a notably close relationship with Countess Fuchs.

 When Maria Theresa succeeded her father as the ruler of Hungary, Bohemia and Austria, she gave Countess Fuchs a castle called Fuchsschlössl and made her a chatelaine.